Do you compare your career to others (virtual or actual) and feel discouraged?

 Your journey is taking you where you need to go in your career.

-I’ve had two detours and setbacks in my career: serving as a Caregiver for an elder and long-term unemployment after serving in this role.
+I’ve had two major detours and setbacks in my planned career: caregiving and long-term unemployment after serving in this role.
 I’ve been on an unsuccessful job search ever since.

 My original career path was thrown off course.
 I hadn’t made these experiences part of my career trajectory.